About the Federation

 La Délégation Générale Alliance Française USA

-The Délégation Générale represents the Alliance Française de Paris in the United States.
+The Délégation Générale maintains the liaison between the American Alliances and the Paris-based Fondation.
 It is a government-financed body (its staff are civil servants of the French government) that coordinates with French Cultural Services, the Embassy of France, the Consulates General and the French Ministry of Foreign Affairs.